What Is Growing University?

 What Is Discipleship?

-Discipleship is not an isolated ministry department of Grace Point.
-Instead, it weaves throughout the tapestry of every ministry within the church.
-It’s part of our worship, small groups, and children & student ministries.
-There are three aspects to discipleship.
+Discipleship should not be an isolated ministry department of a church.
+Instead, it must weave throughout the tapestry of every ministry within the church.
+At Grace Point, discipleship is part of our worship, small groups, children & student ministries, as well as the GU courses.
+There are three aspects to authentic discipleship.

 Discipleship is Relational

 Discipleship cannot occur in isolation from other believers.
 Followers of Christ must set aside time to be with other Christians for spiritual nourishment and encouragement.
 There are dozens of “one another” commands found in the New Testament.
 We cannot “love one another” or “teach one another” or “bear with one another” if we never spend time with “one another.”
 Therefore, we believe Small Groups play a major role in the discipleship process.
 Love for God, love for our neighbors, and love for other disciples are a very important part of the value system of a healthy disciple.
 Ephesians 4:11-16 makes it clear that every part of the body is necessary, “being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body.”

 Discipleship is Transformational